ChapelR/harlowe-audio/docs/README.md

 ---

+## Load Screen

+This library adds a loading screen to Harlowe that is superficially similar to SugarCube's.
+You can use this load screen for other things too, if you want.
+Show it by calling `A.loadScreen.show()`, and get rid of it with `A.loadScreen.dismiss()`.
+That's all there really is to it.

 # Detailed Examples

-Some more detailed examples of common use-cases.
+Some more detailed examples and explanations of common use-cases.

 ## Loading Audio Over the Network